 - Fire routine and evacuation drill procedure

-- Ensuring personnel know location of fire alarm points.
+- Ensuring personnel know location of fire alarm points

-- Ensuring regular use of primary and secondary escape routes.
+- Ensuring regular use of primary and secondary escape routes

-- The close down procedure
+- The close-down procedure

-- Procedure for nominated staff to assist employees and members of the public to nearest exits.
+- Procedure for nominated staff to assist employees and members of the public to nearest exits

-A senior fire warden/marshall should be made responsible for ensuring that notices are correctly sited the fire emergency evacuation plan is properly distributed and under stood by all.
+A senior fire warden/marshall should be made responsible for ensuring that notices are correctly sited, the fire emergency evacuation plan is properly distributed and understood by all.

-Places of assembly and roll call
+Assembly points and roll call

 Personnel should assemble at a pre-determined assembly point.